 The risks are minimal, but it’s possible for a tear to occur in the colon or the wall of the rectum on rare occasions.
 If your doctor takes a tissue sample, bleeding could occur in the place where the sample was taken.

 The entire procedure takes 10 to 20 minutes.
 People can usually drive themselves to and from the appointment.
 If you’ve been given medication to calm or sedate you, you’ll need someone to drive you home afterward.

-Usually, some bloating or cramping is normal after the procedure.
+Usually, some bloating or cramping is normal after a sigmoidoscopy.
 Call your doctor immediately if you have: